 The next step is to compute a score for each candidate.
 Heuristically, the score should be highly correlated to the $p$-values.
 As discussed in Section \ref{sec:STAR}, the most straightforward score for the $i$-th hypothesis is $g(p_{i})$.
-We refer to it as the \emph{canonical score}.
+We refer to it as the canonical score.
 For candidate sets that contains multiple hypotheses, we define the canonical score as the average of $g(p_i)$'s.
 A larger canonical score gives stronger evidence that the candidate set is mostly null.
 Although the canonical score is straightforward to use, the user is allowed to fit any model using the covariates and the partially-masked $p$-values.
-Thus, one can estimate the signal strength, or a posterior probability of being null, as the score: we call this a \emph{model-assisted score}.
-In the next subsection, we describe a generic quasi-EM algorithm that enables the user to apply almost arbitrary methods in the STAR framework.
+Thus, one can estimate the signal strength, or a posterior probability of being null, as the score: we call this a model-assisted score.